Tips to Keep Your Lungs Healthy

 Sometimes we take our lungs for granted.
 They keep us alive and well and for the most part, we don't need to think about them.
 That's why it is important to prioritize your lung health.

 Your body has a natural defense system designed to protect the lungs, keeping dirt and germs at bay.
 But there are some important things you can do to reduce your risk of lung disease.
 Here are some ways to keep your lungs healthy.

 Cigarette smoking is the major cause of lung cancer and chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema.
 Cigarette smoke can narrow the air passages and make breathing more difficult.
 It causes chronic inflammation, or swelling in the lung, which can lead to chronic bronchitis.
 Over time cigarette smoke destroys lung tissue and may trigger changes that grow into cancer.
 If you smoke, it's never too late to benefit from quitting.
 The American Lung Association can help whenever you are ready.

-Avoid Exposure to Pollutants That Can Damage Your Lungs
+Avoid Exposure to Indoor Pollutants That Can Damage Your Lungs

 A cold or other respiratory infection can sometimes become very serious.
 There are several things you can do to protect yourself:

 - Wash your hands often with soap and water.
 Alcohol-based cleaners are a good substitute if you cannot wash.